partmor/SDC-Behavioral-Cloning/README.md

 ![gamma]

-These augmentation techniques are encapsulated in a pipeline to work as a **generator**, allowing to augment data real-time, without having to worry about running out of memory for instance.
+These augmentation techniques are encapsulated in a pipeline to work as a **generator** (`batch_generator` method in `data_manipulation.py`), allowing to augment the data real-time, without having to worry about running out of memory for instance.

 Following this pipeline, the original dataset can be effectively augmented at least by a factor of 6, while also enhancing the robustness of the model by pertubing the images.